cncf/tag-contributor-strategy/bipoc/README.md

 ## Problem Statement

-While diversity and inclusion have become focal points in the tech industry, significant gaps remain—especially in the representation and active participation of BIPOC individuals.
+While diversity and inclusion have become focal points in the tech industry, significant gaps remain - especially in the representation and active participation of BIPOC individuals.
 Despite ongoing efforts to support underrepresented groups, more work is needed to ensure that BIPOC individuals not only have a seat at the table but are also empowered to thrive and lead in cloud native and open source communities.
 BIPOC individuals continue to face systemic barriers, unconscious bias, a lack of visible role models, and limited access to opportunities.
 This initiative recognizes the importance of addressing these challenges head-on through focused, actionable initiatives designed to create a more equitable and supportive environment for BIPOC contributors and leaders.

 ## Vision